 Back to Publications

-Alsaeed, M. (2022, August).
-Environmental sustainability of future social housing [Conference presentation].
-The New Housing Researchers Colloquium (NHRC), in the European Network for Housing Research (ENHR) Conference 2022.
-Barcelona, Spain.
+Alsaeed, M., & Hadjri, K. (2022, August).
+Environmental sustainability of future social housing.
+In European Network for Housing Research (ENHR) Conference 2022, Barcelona, Spain.

 Recent decades have been marked by burgeoning environmental challenges and excessive resource consumption, leading to a climate emergency.
 Besides this global dilema, there has been an upsurge in unsustainable practices, especially in housing design, construction and operation.
 In the UK, the social housing sector forms up to 18 per cent of the entire housing stock (4.2 million units in 2021), consumes up to 5.3 per cent of the country’s energy and causes 3.6 per cent of its carbon dioxide emissions.
 These figures are expected to increase rapidly along with their associated environmental costs.
 Therefore, new ways of building sustainable homes that address climate change issues and create better places for people to live must be considered.